 These rich spaces need careful management and as many of our sites have had an industrial or development history, it can sometimes take a long time to establish the right conditions.
 But nature is amazing, create the right habitat and it develops and flourishes.

-We are proud that a number of our sites are an important resource for biodiversity and nature conservation and are have achieved SSSI and BSI status – see our award winning spaces.
+We are proud that a number of our sites are an important resource for biodiversity and nature conservation and are have achieved SSSI and BSI status – find out more about some of our amazing sites.

 Our performance is reported each year in our Annual Report and Accounts.